DavePearce/Homepage/content/_index.md

 ## Bio

 I'm a research engineer in the _Trustworthy Smart Contracts Team_ at [ConsenSys](https://consensys.net/).
 My current focus is on the application of formal methods to smart contracts.
 Before that, I was an Associate Professor in the [School of Engineering and Computer Science](https://www.wgtn.ac.nz/ecs) at [Victoria University of Wellington](https://www.wgtn.ac.nz).
 I graduated from the [Department of Computing](https://www.imperial.ac.uk/computing) at Imperial College London, and moved to New Zealand in 2004.
 My research interests are in *programming languages*, *compilers*, *static analysis tools* and *formal verification*.
-During my time as a PhD student I was an intern at Bell Labs, New Jersey, working on compilers for FPGAs and also at IBM Hursely, UK, working with the AspectJ development team on profiling systems.
+During my time as a PhD student I was an intern at Bell Labs, New Jersey, working on compilers for FPGAs and also at IBM Hursley, UK, working with the AspectJ development team on profiling systems.

 ## Research